sgomezdlocal/routings/README.md

 # Routings

-- In order to use this file first you need to download Selenium's IDE Plugin
 - Then need to be logged in to geiger live
 - Please configure the speed as the slowest

 ## Brazil